HomeSkin FirmingCrepey Neck? Causes and Care Routine

 • Introduce retinoids gently, since neck skin is sensitive.

 • Sun exposure.
-The neck is often missed with sunscreen, so UV damage accumulates and breaks down collagen.
+The neck is often missed with sunscreen, so UV damage accumulates and breaks down collagen and elastin.

 • Collagen and elastin loss.
-With age, the neck loses firmness and its skin becomes looser and more textured.
+With age, the neck loses firmness and its skin becomes more textured and papery.

 • Repeated movement and posture.
-Looking down at phones and general movement fold the skin over time.
+Looking down at phones folds the skin over time.

 A simple crepey neck routine